Streaming dictionary matching with mismatches: Algorithm

 \begin{observation} If the $k$-period of $S$ is larger than $d$, there can be at most one $k$-mismatch occurrence of $S$ per $d$ consecutive positions of the text. \end{observation}

-Hereafter we assume $k \log \log d < \log^k d$ (all logs are base two), which is true for any~$d \ge 3$ and $k \ge 1$.
-For $d = 1,2$ we can use Corollary~\ref{cor:streaming-k-mismatch} to achieve the complexities of Theorem~\ref{th:main-deamortised}.
-Furthermore, we assume that the lengths of the patterns are at least $3d$, for shorter patterns we can use the algorithm of Lemma~\ref{lm:streaming-k-errata}.
-We partition the dictionary into two smaller dictionaries: the first dictionary $\mathcal{D}_1$ contains the patterns $P_i$ such that the $k$-period of their suffix $\tau_i = P_i[|P_i|-2d+1,|P_i|]$ is larger than $d$, and the second dictionary $\mathcal{D}_2$ contains patterns $P_i$ such that the $k$-period of their suffix $\tau_i$ is at most~$d$.
-In Section~\ref{sec:large} we show a streaming algorithm that finds all $k$-mismatch occurrences of the patterns in $\mathcal{D}_1$, and in Section~\ref{sec:small} a streaming algorithm for~$\mathcal{D}_2$.
-The two algorithms ran in parallel give Theorem~\ref{th:main}.
+For patterns of length smaller or equal to $3d$, we use the algorithm based on the randomised $k$-errata tree (Lemma~\ref{lm:streaming-k-errata}).
+The remaining patterns form two smaller dictionaries: the first dictionary $\mathcal{D}_1$ contains the patterns $P_i$ such that the $k$-period of their suffix $\tau_i = P_i[|P_i|-2d+1,|P_i|]$ is larger than $d$, and the second dictionary $\mathcal{D}_2$ contains patterns $P_i$ such that the $k$-period of their suffix $\tau_i$ is at most~$d$.
+The algorithm processes the dictionaries in parallel.
+To process $\mathcal{D}_1$, it makes use of Observation~\ref{obs:rare}.
+To process $\mathcal{D}_2$, it uses the fact that the patterns and therefore the regions of the text containing their $k$-mismatches occurrences are periodic and can be encoded in small space.